 The following table shows the accuracy of SimCSE when compared with other ways to obtain sentence embeddings for semantic textual similarity (STS) tasks.

-Let’s review the unsupervised technique pointed out in this paper since this holds the promise of generating trained sentence similarity models based on pre-trained language models in multiple languages without the need to create labeled datasets for training.
-Creating and maintaining clean labeled datasets is one of the most time consuming and error prone tasks in machine learning.
+Let’s review the unsupervised technique pointed out in this paper since this holds the promise of generating trained sentence similarity models based on pre-trained language models in multiple languages without the need to create labelled datasets for training.
+Creating and maintaining clean labelled datasets is one of the most time consuming and error prone tasks in machine learning.
 Learning universal sentence representations is a tough problem in NLP and so far the only successful models have been the supervised ones trained on STS and NLI datasets.

 As more textual data is being generated on a daily basis the need to understand and mine such textual data is becoming challenging especially due to the dependency on supervised learning.

 Thus unsupervised learning is attractive.